g3ngi/Anti-RE/README.md

 # Anti-RE
-A repo for anti reverse engineering technique
+A bunch of Anti reverse engineering technique